-The Department of Parks and Recreations has an extensive system of paved and natural surface trails.
-The paved-trail system offers a mix of activities, including recreation, physical fitness, transportation, social cohesion, eco-tourism, heritage tourism, and providing opportunities for residents to develop and maintain a relationship with the natural world.
-The natural-surface trails foster the same types of activities apart from transportation.
+DPR has an extensive system of both paved and natural surface trails.
+The paved trail system serves a mix of activities, including recreation, physical fitness and health, transportation, social cohesion, eco-tourism, heritage tourism, and providing opportunities for residents develop and maintain a relationship with the natural world.
+The natural surface trails serve the same, with the exception of transportation.

-The public-park trails in Prince George's County play an instrumental role in building a sense of community and fostering physical, social, and economic connectivity for every subset of the community, regardless of class, economic status, age, or ability.
-Public-park trails played a vital role for many residents during the height of the COVID-19 pandemic, as they helped residents reduce stress via exercise or as a primary means of getting out of the house.
+The public park trails in Prince George's County play an instrumental role in building community at a human scale and fostering physical, social, and economic connectivity for every subset of the community, regardless of class, economic status, age or ability.
+In the years of COVID (2020 -2021), they played a vital role for many residents as the primary means of maintaining mental health amid intense personal and social stress.

-The Formula 2040: Functional Master Plan for Parks, Recreation and Open Space (Formula 2040) emphasizes the need to grow and improve the trail system and develop a new long-term vision for trails as a major component of the Department's overall mission to provide parks, recreation, and open space for County residents and visitors.
-Based on a 2016 inventory, the County has already met its 2040 goal of 100 miles of existing natural-surface trails (1 mile per 10,000 residents).
-The Level of Service (LOS) for paved trails is 1 mile per 2,500 residents, and 180 additional miles are needed by 2040.
-Due to the cost of building a mile of trail in a largely developed county of almost a million people (\$1-\$2 million per mile) and the complexity of paved-trail development, meeting this LOS is unlikely to be met.
-Nonetheless, the Department and the County's elected leaders are committed to ensuring close-to-home trail recreation for all County residents as well as a connected network of paved trails that can be used for recreation and transportation.
+The Formula 2040: Functional Master Plan for Parks, Recreation and Open Space (Formula 2040) emphasized the need to grow and improve the trail system and develop a new long-term vision for trails as a major component of DPR's overall mission to provide parks, recreation, and open space for county residents and visitors.
+Based on a 2016 inventory of natural surface trails, the County has already met its 2040 goal of 100 miles of existing natural surface trails (1 mile per 10,000 residents).
+The level of service for paved trails is 1 mile per 2,500 residents, and 180 additional miles are needed by 2040.
+Due to the cost of building a mile of trail in a largely developed county of almost a million people (\$1-\$2 million per mile), and complexity of paved trail development, meeting this level of service is unlikely to be met.
+None-the-less, the Department and political leadership of the County as a whole, is committed to ensuring close-to-home trail recreation for all residents in the county as well as a connected network of paved trails that can be used for recreation and transportation.

-As a response to the findings of the Formula 2040 planning process, the Department prioritized the development of the Strategic Trails Plan (STP) to provide more detailed guidance on trail implementation and program development for the agency.
-The Strategic Trails Plan was completed in 2018 and endorsed by M-NCPPC.
+As a response to the findings of the Formula 2040 planning process, DPR prioritized development of a Strategic Trails Plan to provide more detailed guidance related to trail implementation and program development for the agency.
+The Strategic Trails Plan was completed in 2018 and endorsed by the M-NCPPC Prince George's County Park and Planning Board, soon after our previous LPPRP submission in 2017.